A universal machine learning model for the electronic density of states: Methods

-For the bandgap model, we utilize a simple 1D convolutional neural network (CNN) for univariate sequential input.
-The model takes the DOS prediction of a structure as input and is composed of four sequential convolutional blocks followed by two fully connected layers.
+For the CNN models used to predict secondary quantites like the bandgap, Fermi level and DOS($\mathrm{E_F}$) model, we utilize a simple 1D convolutional neural network (CNN) for univariate sequential input.
+The model takes the \black{raw} PET-MAD-DOS prediction of a structure as input and is composed of four sequential convolutional blocks followed by two fully connected layers.
 Each convolutional block contains a convolutional layer with 64 output channels and a SiLU activation function, and a 1D max pooling layer with a kernel size of 4.
 The kernel size of the convolution layer in the first, second, third and fourth block is 32, 16, 8 and 8 respectively.
-The two fully connected layers contains 1024 neurons each, with the SiLU activation function to produce a scalar output representing the bandgap.
-The model is trained on the mean squared error (MSE) against the DFT bandgap, using the Adam optimizer with an initial LR of $10^{-4}$ and 100 warmup epochs that increases the LR linearly from 0 to $10^{-4}$.
+The two fully connected layers contains 1024 neurons each, with the SiLU activation function to produce a scalar output representing either the target.
+The model is trained on the mean squared error (MSE) against the DFT targets, using the Adam optimizer with an initial LR of $10^{-4}$ and 100 warmup epochs that increases the LR linearly from 0 to $10^{-4}$.
 Early stopping is implemented to stop model training if the MSE on the validation set does not decrease after 50 epochs.
-The model is trained using the Pytorch framework on 1 NVIDIA H100 GPU with a batch size of 16 for 129 epochs, taking 30 minutes.
+The model is trained using the Pytorch framework on 1 NVIDIA H100 GPU with a batch size of 16 for roughly 150 epochs, taking around 30 minutes.
 During evaluation, the ReLU activation function is applied to the predictions of the bandgap model to remove unphysical negative bandgap values.